ghc/ghc/docs/users_guide/glasgow_exts.rst

 - can create different data constructors from the underlying data type, not just the one appearing in the pattern match;

-- can call any functionss or conditional logic, especially validation of course providing it constructs a result of the right type;
+- can call any functions or conditional logic, especially validation, of course providing it constructs a result of the right type;

 - can use guards on the lhs of the ``=``;